Jaganpro/My-Tango-Journal/README.md

   * Leaders Left Hand -
     * We don't do much leading with left hand in traditional tango (With few exceptions)
     * Used as reference point / point of stability
-    * Reference point - Man's eye level
+    * Reference point - Have a nice curvature of the arms and the height to be at Man's eye level

 To be continued!